mhcurylo/tictacstatic/README.md

-# Tic Tac Static
+# StaTic

-Static Tic Tac Toe generator.
+StaTic Tic Tac Toe generator.

 This repo implements the generation of the Tic Tac Toe game and a Tic Tac Toe AI as a collection of static HTML pages.